Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium

 \section{Results and discussions}

-Here, we show the temperature dependence of the HQ drag coefficient employing the realistic EOS for the QGP and the dissipative environment mainly induced by the shear and bulk viscosities.
-Our focus is mainly on the the impact of the the viscous effects, and the realistic QGP EOS, on the HQ transport coefficients.

-Our aim is served by the ratio in the presence of viscosities and the EOS with respect to that is obtained by assuming the ideal EOS for the QGP medium in which the heavy quarks propagate.
-These effects are shown in Figs. \ref{fig1}-\ref{fig7}.
+In this section, we display the momentum and temperature dependence of the HQ drag coefficient employing the realistic EoS for the QGP and the dissipative environment mainly induced by the shear and bulk viscosities.
+Our focus is mainly on the impact of the effects of the viscosity and the realistic EoS on the HQ transport coefficients.
+Our aim is served by the ratio of drag coefficients evaluated with ideal (excluding dissipation) and LEoS (including viscous effects).
+These effects are demonstrated through the results displayed in the Figs. \ref{fig1}-\ref{fig9}.